towersvault/shinpokered/README.md

 	- Looks like the idea was dropped in development due to issues with having separate audio banks
 	- However, there is a unique unused sfx in the battle audio bank that signifies getting some kind of important item
 	- This is likely what was going to be used for getting a badge at some point, and it has been restored
+  - Bike music stops playing now when going down a hole

 - Misc. fixes
   - Cinnabar/seafoam islands coast glitch fixed (no more missingo or artificially loading pokemon data)